By Barbara Ziesman, A.Ag, PhD Provincial Specialist, Plant Disease

-When the decision to apply a fungicide has been made, it is important to always follow label rates, apply the fungicide at the right time, and use the correct water volume to ensure optimum effectiveness.
+When you've made the decision to apply a fungicide, it is important to always follow label rates, apply the fungicide at the right time and use the correct water volume to ensure optimum effectiveness.

 - Label rates: Always follow label rates.
-Using lower rates may reduce the effectiveness of the fungicide and may also increase the selection pressure for fungicide insensitive pathogen populations.
+Using lower rates may reduce the effectiveness of the fungicide and may also increase the selection pressure for resistance to the fungicide.

 - Fungicide timing: Apply fungicide preventatively.
 This means prior to damage of critical plant tissue for polycyclic diseases and prior to symptom development for monocyclic diseases.

 - Water volume: Using the recommended water volume will help ensure that the fungicide is evenly distributed over the leaf surface.
 This is critical for contact fungicides.
 High water volumes are also very important to ensure canopy penetration when managing diseases that develop within a closed canopy.

 - Fungicide placement: No fungicides on the market are truly systemic.
 As a result, it is critical to ensure that the fungicide is being applied with good coverage to the tissue that needs protection.
 This can be accomplished by using optimum water volumes and through nozzle selection.